 France's Riviera (Riviera map) is the place to go if you want a tan in a busy social hotspot with warm water.
 If you want to be alone or surf in cool water, go to the south Atlantic coast (e.g. the Bay of Biscay's Biarritz) or the Mediterranean island of Corsica.
 These places have great beaches and great hiking.

 If you're looking for a beach with a lot of amenities and few dangers, most of the beaches in France are well-kept and well-equipped.
-Northwest Atlantic beaches tend to be colder and rougher than the Mediterranean beaches in the south.
+Northwest Atlantic beaches tend to be colder and rougher than the Mediterranean beachesin the south.
+The French Riviera beach with trees which surrounded by houses and buildings

 If you want to enjoy a great climate, a lot of fun, and a lot of good food and drink, the east coast of the Mediterranean from Menton (east, near Italy) to Cannes (west) is the place.
 The beaches can be small, rocky, or pay-as-you-tan, and the traffic and parking can be a real mess.